boonchu/opslab/monitoring/nagios/README.md

   - If this is not type of RAID you've, you can verify from this [github](https://github.com/glensc/nagios-plugin-check_raid/blob/master/README.md)

 ##### What happens when I monitor multiple hosts in the farm or cluster?
-* how to confgiure hostgroup.cfg
+* how to configure hostgroup.cfg
 * enable [regex for hostname syntax](http://nagios.sourceforge.net/docs/3_0/configmain.html#use_regexp_matching) in the same farm
 ```
 bigchoo@server1 1067 \> grep regex nagios.cfg